COG-UK/phylo-reports/UK_full_report/all_report_results/regional_reports/report_BIRM.md

-The minimum number of introductions is 20 and the maximum is 85
+The minimum number of introductions is 47 and the maximum is 96

 Sequences which were replicates or too error-prone were removed from this analysis.

-37 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity
+46 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity

 Furthermore, those sequences which haven't been sampled in the last month are not shown.

-Of the 4 that remain:
+Of the 3 that remain:
 2 are pending extinction, ie last seen three weeks ago.
-1 has reactivated.
 1 lineage has been continuously circulating.